libellux/Libellux-Up-and-Running/docs/ossec/README.md

 2019/02/21 13:33:21 ossec-remoted(1407): ERROR: Duplicated counter for [...]
 ```

-Stop both the OSSEC manager and the agent.
-In the agent server go to /var/ossec/queue/rids and remove all the files within the folder.
-At the manager server go into /var/ossec/queue/rids and remove the file corresponding to the agents ID.
-Do not delete the sender_counter.
+Stop both the OSSEC server and the agent.
+In the agent server go to `/var/ossec/queue/rids` and remove all the files within the folder.
+At the OSSEC server go into `/var/ossec/queue/rids` and remove the file corresponding to the agents ID. **Do not** delete the `sender_counter`.
 Restart both.

 Or disable the feature by editing `/var/ossec/etc/internal_options.conf`